digvijaytaunk/TubeScraper/README.md

 # Deploy

-Deployment is done at 3 platforms -
+Deployment is done on 3 platforms -

 ## Heroku